With the marvels of modern medicine, it’s easy to forget that much of it was once unknown.

 But his desire to learn about the disease and help those who contracted it led to extensive research over the following century, leading scientists to identify the bacteria responsible for the fever and learning to treat the condition.
-His successors named the condition to memorialize his contribution.
+His successors named the condition

 Not all risky self-experiments end in tragedy, though.

 In 1985, Barry Marshall, an internal medicine specialist at Royal Perth Hospital in Australia, and his research partner, J. Robin Warren, were frustrated by years of failed research proposals about gut bacteria.

 Their theory was that gut bacteria could cause gastrointestinal diseases — in this case, Helicobacter pylori — but journal after journal had rejected their claims, finding their evidence from laboratory cultures unconvincing.

 The medical field didn’t believe at the time that bacteria could survive in stomach acid.
 But Marshall was

 He drank a solution containing H. pylori, thinking he’d get a stomach ulcer sometime in the far future.
 But he quickly developed minor symptoms, like nausea and bad breath.
 And in less than a week, he started vomiting, too.